-(2) A note shall be placed on the plan submitted for final approval, stipulating the amount of the fee to be paid, as established through subsection .1.H(1), and the means of payment, consistent with subsection .1.H(3).

-(3) The amount of the fee, as determined by subsection .1.H(1), shall be paid in full or otherwise secured in a manner deemed acceptable by the Board of Supervisors, as a condition of final plan approval and prior to recording of the approved final plan.

-(4) All fees received pursuant to this Section shall be placed in a Special Capital Reserve Fund for Open Space, the purpose of which shall be to hold, invest and disburse such monies.
-Disbursements from this fund shall be made from time to time as the Board shall deem appropriate, only in conjunction with the planning, purchase, improvement, replacement, and addition to Township lands for use as open space and recreation for the benefit of the citizens of the Township as provided for in the Second Class Township Code or other applicable rules, regulations, or statutes.
-All sums received for and deposited in the open space fund shall be held, invested, and reinvested in the same manner as other funds of the Township, but shall not be considered part of the general revenues of the Township.
+- a.
+Residents occupying new dwelling units to be developed under the terms of the proposed subdivision or land development application; and - b.
+Additional employees, customers, and/or clients that will be generated by the proposed non-residential development. - E. Standards and Procedures for Fee - a.
+A note shall be placed on the plan submitted for final approval, stipulating the amount of the fee to be paid and the means of payment. - b.
+The amount of the fee shall be paid in full or otherwise secured in a manner deemed acceptable by the Board of Supervisors, as a condition of final plan approval and prior to recording of the approved final plan. - c.
+All fees received pursuant to this section shall be placed in a Special Capital Reserve Fund for Open Space, the purpose of which shall be to hold, invest, and disburse such monies.
+Disbursements from this fund shall be made from time to time as the Board shall deem appropriate, only in conjunction with the planning, purchase, improvement, replacement, and addition to Township lands for use as open space and recreation for the benefit of the citizens of the Township, persons employed within the Township, and visitors to the Township, as provided for in the Second-Class Township Code or other applicable rules, regulations, or statutes.
+All sums received for and deposited in the Special Capital Reserve Fund for Open Space shall be held, invested, and reinvested in the same manner as other funds of the Township, but shall not be considered part of the general revenues of the Township. - F. Trails

-I. Characteristics and Design Standards for Recreation Lands and Facilities.
-In designating lands for recreation purposes within the subdivision or land development plan, the following criteria and standards shall be adhered to by the applicant.
-Areas shall be:

-(1) Consistent with the Township's Comprehensive Plan.

-(2) Suitable for active recreation uses, unless deemed acceptable by the Board for other purposes, and in any case without interfering with adjacent dwelling units, parking, driveways, and roads.

-(3) Comprised of open land which contains none of the following features: floodplains, woodlands, slopes exceeding 15%, wetlands, and surface waters, except where the Board specifically accepts land with such features as satisfying the purposes of this Section, consistent with subsection .1.C, above.

-(4) Interconnected with park land or with open space areas on abutting parcels, except where deemed by the Board to be undesirable and/or practical.
-[Ord.
-2007-3]

-(5) Comprised of areas not less than 100 feet in width and not less than 15,000 square feet of contiguous area, except that the minimum width may be reduced to not less than 15 feet where that portion of the open space is being used solely as a trail corridor between areas of open space and/or residential development, either on or adjacent to the tract, in accordance with subsection .2, below.

-(6) Provided with sufficient perimeter parking when necessary, and with safe and convenient access by adjoining street frontage or other rights-of-way or easements capable of accommodating pedestrian, bicycle, maintenance equipment, and other vehicular traffic, and containing appropriate access improvements.

-(7) Undivided by any public or private streets, except where necessary for proper traffic circulation, and then only upon recommendation of the Township Engineer and Planning Commission.

-(8) Free of all structures, except those related to outdoor recreation use.

-(9) Suitably landscaped either by retaining existing natural cover and/or in accordance with a landscaping plan for enhancing open space areas through plantings which are consistent with the purposes of this Section and which minimize maintenance costs.

-(10) Where not dedicated to the Township, made subject to the terms of a conservation easement, as stipulated in §1-1314.7.K of the Township Zoning Ordinance [Chapter 1], for the purpose of preserving the open space land for the purposes intended.

-J. Ownership and Management.
-The open space shall be owned and managed in accordance with the terms of §§1-1314.8 and 1-1314.7.N, respectively, of the Township Zoning Ordinance [Chapter 1].
+Any applicant for subdivision or land development approval shall comply with the terms of Sect.
+524-2 of this chapter regarding the retention and provision of trails on the site proposed for development.

-2. Trails.
+- 2. Trails.
 Pedestrian and/or bicycle trails shall be maintained, established, and/or extended for public use so as to facilitate pedestrian circulation and passive recreation within the tract.
-Where the connection of such trails to other trails or open space areas off the site is desirable and practical and will further Township recreation and circulation objectives, as determined by the Board, such connection shall be encouraged.
-[Ord.
-2007-3]

-A. Existing Trails.

-(1) On any tract containing an existing pedestrian and/or bicycle trail corridor or pathway, as identified by the applicant or the Township, the plan for the development of the tract shall incorporate and protect the continuing viability of the trail.
-Where an existing trail does not meet Township standards for such a trail, it shall be brought into compliance with such standards by the applicant.

-(2) The applicant may request the relocation of the existing trail corridor elsewhere within the tract when, in the opinion of the applicant, the existing location impedes the appropriate development of the tract in accordance with other applicable standards of this Chapter.
-Any such proposed relocation must be approved by the Board of Supervisors and accomplished in a manner consistent with all applicable Township standards.

-(3) By means of the existing and/or relocated trail, the plan for the tract shall maintain connections to existing trails on contiguous properties.
+Where the connection of such trails to other trails or open space areas off the site is desirable and practical and will further Township recreation and circulation objectives, as determined by the Board, such connection shall be encouraged. - A. Existing Trails. - On any tract containing an existing pedestrian and/or bicycle trail corridor or pathway, as identified by the applicant or the Township, the plan for the development of the tract shall incorporate and protect the continuing viability of the trail.
+Where an existing trail does not meet Township standards for such a trail, it shall be brought into compliance with such standards by the applicant. - b.
+The applicant may request the relocation of the existing trail corridor elsewhere within the tract when, in the opinion of the applicant, the existing location impedes the appropriate development of the tract in accordance with other applicable standards of this Chapter.
+Any such proposed relocation must be approved by the Board of Supervisors and accomplished in a manner consistent with all applicable Township standards. - c.
+By means of the existing and/or relocated trail, the plan for the tract shall maintain connections to existing trails on contiguous properties.